-An acquisition of net position by the College that is applicable to a future fiscal year is reported as a deferred inflow of resources on the statement of net position.
-As of June 30, 2022 and 2021, the College had deferred inflows related to pension and other postemployment benefits.
+An acquisition of net assets by the College that is applicable to a future fiscal year is reported as a deferred inflow of resources on the statement of net position.
+As of June 30, 2023 and 2022, the College had deferred inflows related to pension and other postemployment benefits.